Nguyễn Quang Hải (footballer, born 1997): Under-23

 He was widely considered to be one of the best players of the tournament, being inducted into several teams of the tournament by various sources.
 His ability to score from long range was one of the key technical talking points mentioned by the AFC.
 There were even aggressive criticisms by the Southeast Asian media towards the AFC for not awarding the Most Valuable Player to Quang Hải.
 At the end of the tournament, Quang Hải, along with teammate Bui Tien Dung, was awarded the 3rd class Labor Order for his impressive performance.

 Quang Hải was named into Vietnam’s Asian Games 2018 lineup.
 Quang Hải scored one goal in Vietnam’s 3–0 win over Pakistan.
-In a match against Japan, he scored the only goal of the match as Vietnam defeated Japan to top the Group.
-Vietnam later went all the way to the semi-finals for the first time in their history at the Asian games, where they were defeated by South Korea 3–1.
-Vietnam later lost to the UAE in a penalty shootout in the Bronze Medal Match.
+In a match against Japan, he scored the only goal of the match, leading Vietnam to defeat Japan and top the group.
+Vietnam proceeded to make it to the semi-finals for the first time in their history at the Asian games, where they were defeated by South Korea 3–1.
+Vietnam later lost to the UAE in a penalty shootout in the bronze medal match.

 Quang Hải captained and scored one goal for Vietnam in the 2019 Southeast Asian Games in a 6–1 win against Laos before he was injured in a match against Singapore and missed the rest of the tournament.
 However, Vietnam still went on without him to defeat Indonesia in the final to win the gold medal, their first gold in the SEA games football competition since South Vietnam won in 1959.